progfargo/backend/README.md

 you may enrich the app by adding new modules following the source code behaviour in existing ones.

-css file is compiled by the app itself when you change one of the less files if the app is in debug mode.
+css file is compiled by the app itself when you change one of the less files and the app is in debug mode.

 translation units are collected from the source code by sync function.